moq-wg/moq-transport/draft-ietf-moq-transport.md

 SUBSCRIBE_OK/FETCH_OK and objects from the track.

-A subscriber keeps SUBSCRIBE state until it sends UNSUBSCRIBE, or after receipt of a SUBSCRIBE_DONE.
-Note that SUBSCRIBE_DONE does not usually indicate that state can immediately be destroyed, see {{message-subscribe-done}}.
+A subscriber keeps SUBSCRIBE state until it sends UNSUBSCRIBE, or after receipt of a SUBSCRIBE_DONE or SUBSCRIBE_ERROR.
+Note that SUBSCRIBE_DONE does not usually indicate that state can immediately be destroyed, see
+{{message-subscribe-done}}.

-A subscriber keeps FETCH state until it sends FETCH_CANCEL, or a FIN or RESET_STREAM for the FETCH data stream.
-If the data stream is already open, it MAY send STOP_SENDING for the data stream, but MUST send FETCH_CANCEL.
+A subscriber keeps FETCH state until it sends FETCH_CANCEL; receives FETCH_ERROR; or receives a FIN or RESET_STREAM for the FETCH data stream.
+If the data stream is already open, it MAY send STOP_SENDING for the data stream along with FETCH_CANCEL, but MUST send FETCH_CANCEL.

 The Publisher can destroy subscription or fetch state as soon as it has received UNSUBSCRIBE or FETCH_CANCEL, respectively.
 It MUST reset any open streams associated with the SUBSCRIBE or FETCH.
+It can also destroy state after closing on the FETCH data stream.

 The publisher can immediately delete SUBSCRIBE state after sending SUBSCRIBE_DONE, but MUST NOT send it until it has closed all related streams.
 It